dafny-lang/dafny/docs/_includes/Types.md

  - as the entire RHS of an assignment to a field of `this`,
  - and as a member of a set on the RHS that is being assigned to a field of `this`.

-Furthermore, `const` fields may only be assigned to in an initialization phase (and more than once) of their enclosing class, and then only if they do not already have an initialization value in their declaration.
+Furthermore, `const` fields may only be assigned to in an initialization phase (and may be assigned to more than once) of their enclosing class, and then only if they do not already have an initialization value in their declaration.